chemicaloliver/ci-baseplate/readme.md

 * XML Writer - helps writing xml files
 * MY_Cart - Simple cart mods (see comments)
 * MY_Pagination - Allows extra bits and pieces to work (see comments)

+## Unit Testing

+Until PHPUnit is finished in CI I will continue to use Codeigniter-Simpletest - https://github.com/ericbarnes/codeigniter-simpletest